 Have you read our Instagram settings part 1 & part 2 articles?

+We hope you already know how to embed Instagram post on WordPress.
 Embedding Instagram feeds on your website gives you a lot of advantages.
 You have a platform to engage with global audiences.
-Moreover, the user-generated contents and social proofs solidify the brand’s authenticity.
+Moreover, the user-generated content and social proofs solidify the brand’s authenticity.

 How to configure Instagram settings

 Instagram has long passed being called just a social platform.
 Whether it is a small business or a big corporation, Instagram poses a potential market to the brands.
 However, you also need a social media tool to utilize that.

 And WP Social Ninja is the plugin that lets you configure Instagram settings on your website within a few minutes.
 Let’s see how it works!

 If you click on the Post a drop-down menu will appear.

 Here we can adjust five settings; Open Post In, Display Caption, Trim Caption Words, Display Likes Count, and Display Comments Count.

 Open Post In